Bourbon Chocolate Pecan Pie Recipe

 - 3/4 cup 60% cacao bittersweet chocolate baking chips, divided

-- 3. In a large bowl, beat the eggs, brown sugar, corn syrups, bourbon, butter and salt until blended.
+- 3. Beat first seven filling ingredients until blended.
 Stir in 1 cup pecans and 1/2 cup chocolate chips.
 Pour filling into crust; sprinkle with remaining pecans and chocolate chips.
-Bake at 325° for 50-60 minutes or until crust is golden brown and filling is puffed.
+Bake until crust is golden brown and filling is puffed, 50-60 minutes.
 Cool completely on a wire rack.
 Yield: 8 servings.

 Reviews for Bourbon Chocolate Pecan Pie